Rajendra Devlekar

 Rajendra Devlekar (1966 - 22 September 2020) was a Shiv Sena politician from Thane district, Maharashtra.
-He was Mayor of Kalyan-Dombivli Municipal Corporation.
+He served as Mayor of Kalyan-Dombivli Municipal Corporation.

 Devlekar was diagnosed with COVID-19 in August 2020, during the COVID-19 pandemic in India.
-He was moved to Mumbai for more intensive treatment after his health deteriorated further.
-He later died there of the disease.
+He was moved to Mumbai for more intensive treatment after his health deteriorated.
+He later succumbed to the disease.
 He is survived by his wife and two daughters.